talaafahad/Sdaia_capstone_project/README.md

 **The Router deliberately does not own `balady.gov.sa`.** Municipal requirements belong to the A2A service; leaving Balady here would have two components retrieving the same pages and double-reporting the licence.

+**A sixth sub-node, `additional_context`, is architecturally different from the other five.** It is the only retrieval node with **no government domain allowlist** — it searches the open web so non-government sources (consultancy guides, law-firm articles) can surface useful context an official page might not phrase plainly.
+Because that context can be genuinely useful but is categorically less trustworthy, its isolation from the verified pipeline is enforced in code, not by convention:

+- Its output lives in a separate field, `supplementary_context`, with **no code path** that can write to `requirements` or `evidence_log`.
+- Its data type pins `confidence` to the literal `"LOW"` and `is_official` to `False` at the schema level — assigning anything else fails Pydantic validation at construction, so a wrong value cannot silently slip through.
+- It can never move `readiness_pct`.
+A test stuffs a case with ten supplementary items and asserts readiness is unaffected.

+Because there is no domain allowlist to lean on, scoping this node to Saudi Arabia specifically required three independent layers rather than one:

+1. The search query itself contains "Saudi Arabia", biasing the search engine before any model is involved.
+2. A code-level keyword check drops any result with no mention of Saudi Arabia, KSA, the Kingdom, or a Saudi regulator — applied **twice**: once to raw search results, and again to the claim the model writes, since a model can summarise a Saudi page into a country-neutral sentence that would otherwise slip past the first check. (`"Kingdom"` deliberately does not match inside `"United Kingdom"` — a naive substring check would pass every UK government page on that word alone.)
+3. The system prompt instructs the model to ignore other jurisdictions, as a final layer rather than the only one.

+Tests prove the isolation with real non-Saudi pages (UAE, Egypt, UK) filtered entirely in code, model switched off.

 ### 3. Municipal & Location *(separate A2A service, port 8001)*